vkacherov/event-driven-arch-examples/storage-subfolder/README.md

 # Cloud Storage subfolder listener example
-This example shows how to setup an [Eventarc](https://cloud.google.com/eventarc) listener for a Google Cloud Storage bucket to trigger on object creation in a specific subfolder.
+This example shows how to setup an [Eventarc](https://cloud.google.com/eventarc) listener for a Google Cloud Storage bucket to trigger on object creation in the specific subfolder.

 <img src="../images/Cloud_Storage_Subfolder_Trigger.png">